Kid-Friendly Things to Do in San Francisco

 415/623-5300

-This unique attraction lets kids get an up-close look at the aquatic life living in San Francisco Bay while walking through 300 feet of tunnel tanks.
-Once inside, you will be surrounded by 20,000 different aquatic species including sharks, eels, rays, and sea stars.
+This unique family attraction inspires visitors to support conservation of the aquatic life living in San Francisco Bay.
+Watch and learn as you walk through 300 feet of see-through tunnel tanks.
+More than 20,000 different species including sharks, eels, rays, and sea stars surround you.
 Check out the special “Behind the Scenes” tours and Animal Encounters.
 The best times to visit with children are early in the morning and late afternoon.
+It’s a San Francisco CityPASS attraction.

 Cable Car Museum